digitalbazaar/bitstring/README.md

 # bitstring
-A Bitstring utility for universal JavaScript
+A Bitstring module for universal JavaScript